tschechlovdev/ml2dac/README.md

 - "Optimizer/": We implement different optimizers for clustering in this module using the SMAC library.
 For our evaluation, we rely on Bayesian optimization as it is a model-based optimizer and thus benefits from the warmstarting configurations.
-- "RelatedWork/": Implements the approaches from related work that we use as comparison for our approach.
-That is, AutoML4Clust (AML4C), AutoClust, and AutoCluster.
 - "Utils/": Contains several utility functions.

 Furthermore, we provide the results of our evaluation (Section 7) as CSV files in the folder